hunterxxx/seefood/README.md

 - Run it
 - That's all.

-This is a project that I used TensorFlow Image Classifier sample to build it up quickl.
+This is a project that I used TensorFlow Image Classifier sample to build it up quickly.

 It has a trained hotdog classifier file in seefood/app/src/main/assets/rounded_graph_optimized.pb